(Redirected from Carlos Beltran)

-Beltran played another 145 games with the Cards in 2013, hitting 30 doubles and 24 homers, scoring 79 runs and driving in 84, to go along with a .296 batting average.
-He tied the great Babe Ruth on the all-time postseason homers list when he hit a three-run shot off A.J.
-Burnett in Game 1 of the NLDS on October 3rd.
+Beltrán played another 145 games with the Cards in 2013, hitting 30 doubles and 24 homers, scoring 79 runs and driving in 84, to go along with a .296 batting average.
+He tied the great Babe Ruth on the all-time postseason home runs list when he hit a three-run shot off A.J.
+Burnett in Game 1 of the NLDS on October 3.
 It was a huge blast, traveling 443 feet into the second deck at Busch Stadium, and sent the Cardinals on their way to a 9-1 win over the Pittsburgh Pirates.
-Ruth, of course, had hit all of his postseason homers in the World Series; Beltran was still a long way behind the 29 postseason homers hit by Manny Ramirez, however.
-He passed Ruth in Game 3 of the Series on October 6th, hitting his 16th off Mark Melancon in the 8th inning to tie the game at 3-3 at that point (Melancon had allowed just one regular-season dinger), although the Pirates went on to win, 5-3.
-Beltran finally made his World Series debut in his 16th season when he started in right field in Game 1 against the Boston Red Sox.
-He made a great catch in the 2nd inning, by reaching over the right field fence at Fenway Park to deprive David Ortiz of a grand slam, but he injured his ribs on the play and had to leave the game shortly afterwards.
-He was back in the line-up for Game 2 however, and before Game 3 was given the Roberto Clemente Award, in recognition of his humanitarian work away from the ballpark.
-He ended up going 5 for 17 with 3 RBIs as the Cardinals were defeated in six games by the Red Sox.
-A free agent after the season, he signed with the New York Yankees on December 6th on a three-year deal worth $45 million, stepping into the breach opened when Curtis Granderson decided to move to the Mets that same day.
+Ruth, of course, had hit all of his postseason homers in the World Series; Beltrán was still a long way behind the 29 postseason homers hit by Manny Ramirez.
+He passed Ruth in Game 3 of the Series on October 6, hitting his 16th off Mark Melancon in the 8th inning to tie the game at 3-3 at that point (Melancon had allowed just one regular season dinger), although the Pirates went on to win, 5-3.
+Beltrán finally made his World Series debut in his 16th season when he started in right field in Game 1 against the Boston Red Sox.
+He made a great catch in the 2nd inning, reaching over the right field fence at Fenway Park to deprive David Ortiz of a grand slam, but injured his ribs on the play and had to leave the game shortly afterwards.
+He was back in the lineup for Game 2, and, before Game 3, was given the Roberto Clemente Award in recognition of his humanitarian work away from the ballpark.
+He ended up going 5 for 17 with 3 RBI as the Cardinals were defeated in six games by the Red Sox.
+A free agent again, he signed with the New York Yankees on December 6 on a three-year deal worth $45 million, stepping into the breach opened when Curtis Granderson moved to the Mets.